-How to iterate over enums in TypeScript - LogRocket Blog
+How to iterate over enums in TypeScript (with code examples) - LogRocket Blog

 0 as a starting index.

-However, sometimes we want to iterate over a TypeScript enum.
-This is particularly useful, for example, when we want to perform some actions for each element of an enumeration.
+Sometimes, we want to iterate over a TypeScript enum — for instance, to perform certain actions for every element in the enum, such as rendering options in a UI or validating input values.

-In TypeScript, there are a few ways to iterate over enums.
-Let’s take a look.
+However, enums in TypeScript can be either numeric or string-based, and this distinction impacts how we can iterate over them effectively.

+Before diving into iteration techniques, it’s important to understand which methods work best depending on the enum type you’re working with.

+In the following sections, we’ll explore four common iteration techniques, and clarify which work best for numeric vs. string enums.

+You can iterate over enums in TypeScript using one of the following approaches, depending on the enum type and your needs:

-The simplest way to iterate over an enum in TypeScript is using the inbuilt
+The simplest way to iterate over an enum in TypeScript is to convert it to an array using the inbuilt

 Object.keys() and

 Object.values() methods.
-The former returns an array containing the keys of the objects, whereas the latter returns the values.
+The former returns an array containing the keys of the enum object, and the latter returns an array of the enum’s values.

-The following snippet of code shows how to use an inbuilt objects method to list the keys and values of an enum:
+The following code snippet shows how to use the inbuilt object method to list the keys and values of an enum:

 const keys = Object.keys(TrafficLight) keys.forEach((key, index) => { console.log(`${key} has index ${index}`) })

-Note: Editor’s note: This article was last reviewed and updated in June 2025.
-The update includes clear, practical code examples for iterating over numeric and string enums using